catawiki/docker-spark/README.md

 ## Usage

-The docker-compose contains three configurations: `master`, `worker` and `history`.
+The docker-compose contains three configurations: `master`, `worker` and `history` and a data-container.
 Where `master` is the master-node which delegates the task over the worker nodes.
 The `worker` which gets work assigned from the master and does the actual processing.
 At last the `history` which solely runs the history server to keep track of the jobs when finished.

 To create a standalone cluster with [docker-compose](http://docs.docker.com/compose):